madut97/challenge2/README.md

 ## *Usage*

-Step1: Asks user the csv path to rate-sheet to be used:
+Step1: Asks user the csv path to rate-sheet to be used

 ![Loan qualifier prompt 1](https://github.com/madut97/challenge2/blob/master/images/step_1.png)

-Step2: If qualified loans exist for the user, feature asks user whether or not if they would like to save results to a new csv file:
+Step2: If qualified loans exist for the user, feature asks user whether or not they would like to save results to a new csv file

 ![Loan qualifier prompt 2](https://github.com/madut97/challenge2/blob/master/images/step-2.png)

-Step3: If qualified loans exist for the user, feature asks user whether or not if they would like to save results to a new csv file:
+Step3: User enters the desired csv path to be used in storing the qualified loans

 ![Loan qualifier prompt 3](https://github.com/madut97/challenge2/blob/master/images/step_3.png)